aya49/202105_sfu_setup_pythoncpp/writeup.md

 Let's start with getting some tools to complete step 1: writing a human-readable program.

 Your program code is essentially a text file, so you can edit it in any text editor.
 There are two types of text editing software you can use to write your program:
-- **text editors** are light-weight text editors that may have a few additional functionalities such as syntax (grammar) highlighting.
+- **text editors** are light-weight text editors that have a few additional functionalities over notepad, such as syntax (grammar) highlighting.
   - [Sublime text](https://www.sublimetext.com/) and [Notepad++](https://notepad-plus-plus.org/) are extremely light-weight and fast text editors.
   - [Vim](https://www.vim.org/) is probably the most advanced text editor and most un-user-friendly text editor on the list.
 It has a steep learning curve, but when you get used to it, you will be able to edit code right out of a terminal (which will get useful if you are working out of a computer without a screen)!
   - [Visual studio code](https://code.visualstudio.com/) and [Atom](https://atom.io/) are powerful and extendable text editors that, depending on how many extensions you install, can be comparable to an IDE.
 In exchange, they can be resource-intensive.

 - **IDEs** (integrated development environment) are heavy-weight text editors plus all the other tools you will need during the programming process.
-These tools are usually language-specific.
+These tools are usually program language-specific.
   - [Visual Studio](https://visualstudio.microsoft.com/) and [Eclipse](http://www.eclipse.org/) are general purpose IDEs with an in-built terminal and options for extensions for when you want additional functionality.
   - [Code::blocks](http://www.codeblocks.org/) is an old-school easy to use IDEs for C++.
   - [PyCharm](https://www.jetbrains.com/pycharm/) and [Spyder](https://github.com/spyder-ide/spyder) are popular Python IDEs used for general-purpose coding and data science respecitvely.